 The first component (part) for electrophoresis is the electrophoresis chamber.
 In this investigation, we will be building our own electrophoresis chamber.
 We will use a plastic storage container as the gel chamber.
 We will bend stainless steel paper clips so that they can act as electrodes.
 We will use 9-volt batteries to create the electric field power to the system.
 Lastly, we will cut a piece of craft foam to make openings in the gel, called wells.
 This is where we will put the mixtures that we will separate.
 Let's get started!!!

-Part A: ENGINEER - Build the Electrophoresis Chamber

-Here's what you will need from your kit:

-- Ziploc Small Square One Press Container

-- 2 Jumbo Stainless Steel Paper Clips

-- 3"x3" craft foam square

-- A ballpoint pen

-- Paper Comb Pattern

-Scissors

-Directions for making the Electrophoresis Chamber:

-- 1. You will be using a plastic ziplock container to make the chamber.
-Remove the top and put it aside.
-The top will not be used in our electrophoresis chamber. - 2.
-Follow the directions in the diagram (and video) below to unfold and manipulate the paperclip.
+Part A: ENGINEER - Build the Electrophoresis Chamber Here's what you will need from your kit: Here's what you will need from home: Ziploc Small Square One Press Container Scissors 2 Jumbo Stainless Steel Paper Clips 3"x3" craft foam square A ballpoint pen Paper Comb Pattern Directions for making the Electrophoresis Chamber: 1.
+You will be using a plastic ziplock container to make the chamber.
+Remove the top unfold the and put it aside.
+The top will unfold Second avm not be used in our clip unfold one electrophoresis chamber. an L-shape 2.
+Follow the directions in the diagram (and video) below to unfold and manipulate the towards second arm paperclip.
 Repeat this with the second paperclip.